KrastanDraganov/Torrent-Client/README.md

 ## 🧰 Design Patterns

-This project uses **object-oriented design patterns** to keep code modular and extensible:

 | Pattern     | Usage Location       | Purpose                                                   |
 | ----------- | -------------------- | --------------------------------------------------------- |
 | **Builder** | `TorrentFileBuilder` | Step-by-step construction of a `TorrentFile` from Bencode |